-A scholarship will be awarded at the MMUN 54 conference to the author of the best essay on the following topic:
+A scholarship will be awarded at conclusion of the MMUN 55 conference to the author of the best essay on the following topic:

 Michael Steven Shower

 Michael Steven Shower was the Under-Secretary General of Midwest Model United Nations in the early 1970’s, and in later years served on the Advisory Board of MMUN.
 At the time of his death in 1994, Mike was the “Counselor to the Executive Director” of the United Nations Children’s Fund.
 Among speakers at his memorial service were: Father Theodore Hesburgh, Liv Ullman, Congressman Michael Barnes and United Nations USG and UNICEF Executive Director Jim Grant.

 The Michael Steven Shower Memorial Scholarship was established to honor Michael’s personal and professional achievements, as well as recognize the successes of this former associate of our organization.
 Michael was particularly noted as a wordsmith, which is why it’s so appropriate that an essay contest is named in his honor.